pjambet/til/sql/2022-02-16_count-multiple-things-in-a-since-sql-query.md

-# Count multiple things in a since sql query
+# Count multiple things in a single sql query

 Say that I want to count the rows in a table where a given column is null and not null, after filtering.
 For instance a `users` table where users were created after a given